icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Situation Calculus](https://en.wikipedia.org/wiki/Situation_calculus) - ***Wikipedia***.
 Wikipedia on Situation Calculus, a logic formalism designed for representing and reasoning about dynamical domains.

 * [Answer Set Programming](https://link.springer.com/chapter/10.1007/3-540-46767-x_28) - ***ICLPNR'99***, 1999. [[All Versions](https://scholar.google.com/scholar?cluster=15267370435063454675)]. [[Preprint](http://people.sabanciuniv.edu/~esraerdem/teaching/krr06/asp.pdf)].
 The original paper on Answer Set Programming (ASP), a form of declarative programming oriented towards difficult search problems, on the use of nonmonotonic reasoning in knowledge representation.
 In ASP solutions to a problem are represented by answer sets (known also as stable models), and not by answer substitutions produced in response to a query, as in conventional logic programming.

-* [What is Answer Set Programming?](https://cdn.aaai.org/AAAI/2008/AAAI08-270.pdf) - ***AAAI'08***, 2008. [[All Versions](https://scholar.google.com/scholar?cluster=3691841207891991771)].
-Lifschitz's tutorial on Answer Set Programming.

 * [Action Languages, Answer Sets, and Planning](https://link.springer.com/chapter/10.1007%2F978-3-642-60085-2_16) - ***The Logic Programming Paradigms***, 1999. [[All Versions](https://scholar.google.com/scholar?cluster=2045126541850245645&hl=en&as_sdt=0,5)].